 Spar / Volg

-By the way, Manor is a great place to grab some lunch.
-They sell a wide range of delicious sandwiches, pizza, salads and snacks to take away for pretty reasonable prices.
-I’ll choose a fresh Manor sandwich over a pre-packed sandwich from Coop or Migros any day.
+By the way, Manor is a great place to grab some lunch as well.
+They sell a wide range of delicious sandwiches, pizzas, salads, sushi, muesli bowls and snacks to take away for pretty reasonable prices.
+Well, reasonable for Swiss standards...

 The food section at Globus is amazing.
 But honestly, it’s everything you try to avoid as a backpacker.

 Why?
-Because it’s fancy and crazy expensive.
+Because it’s fancy and expensive.

 - Weekdays: open around 8:00 or 9:00 am, close at 6:30 or 7:00 pm (8:00 pm in bigger cities).
 Sometimes, smaller stores like Volg and Spar in remote places take a lunch break from 12:00 pm until 2:00 pm.

-- Once a week: late-night shopping until 8:30 or 9:00 pm (usually Thursday or Friday)
+- Once a week: late-night shopping until 9:00 pm (mostly Thursday or Friday)

-- Saturdays: open around 8:00 or 9:00 am, close at 4:00 or 5:00 pm
+- Saturdays: open around 8:00 or 9:00 am, close anywhere between 4:00 pm and 8:00 pm

-Some final (random) information
+3. Some final (random) information

 Now that you know what types of supermarkets there are and when they’re open, here are some final things you might find helpful.